DavidDerhy/api-docs/source/includes/_additional_functions.md

 }
 ```

-Every new fullKYC fidor customer doesn't have an overdraft but can request one.
-To request an overdraft you have to make a POST request to the /overdrafts endpoint - `POST https://api.fidor.de/overdrafts`
+Not every new fullKYC fidor customer has an overdraft but can request one.
+To request an overdraft, make a POST request to the /overdrafts endpoint - `POST https://api.fidor.de/overdrafts`

-Following scenarios are possible:
+The following scenarios are possible:

 - Your account is not overdraftable or was blacklisted
-- You're trying to request an overdraft for a wrong account
+- You're trying to request an overdraft for an incorrect account
 - An overdraft was granted to you and you get the detailed information about it

-Every new fullKYC fidor customer doesn't have an overdraft but can request one.
-To request an overdraft you have to make a POST request to the /overdrafts endpoint - `POST https://api.fidor.de/overdrafts`

 ## History of Overdrafts and Current Overdraft
 > GET https://api.fidor.de/overdrafts - history of your overdrafts